 Bryde’s whales are found here year-round while humpback whales and southern right whales can be spotted between June and November as they migrate to Africa’s coastal waters to breed and give birth.
 Throughout the year, you’ll also find bottlenose dolphins playing in the warm waters around our marine conservation project.
 Sometimes accompanied by schools of common dolphins and humpback dolphins.
 Orca sightings are rarer than those of other dolphins (despite being called killer whales orcas are actually dolphins) but they too can be spotted in the waters along the garden route.

 Today, marine conservation volunteers and researchers are building on this legacy and extending its impact through continued research and education.
-As a marine conservation volunteer in this region, you’ll have a varied role that combines both land and sea-based activities.
-You’ll have the chance to explore nature reserves up and down the coast, work with local communities, research wildlife populations and help to manage and maintain their natural habitats.
+Marine conservation volunteering is a varied role that combines both land and sea-based activities.
+You’ll have the chance to explore nature reserves up and down the coast, work with local communities, research wildlife populations and help manage and maintain their natural habitats.

 A growing area of research for South Africa’s marine conservation program is the increasing numbers of southern right whales and humpback whales that migrate to breeding grounds around coastal South Africa.
-Throughout winter and spring these marine mammals are a common sight.
-As some of the world’s largest sea creatures, it’s important that ocean conservation organizations gain a clear insight into their migratory routes, behaviour patterns and their role within the marine ecosystem.
+Throughout winter and spring, these marine mammals are a common sight.
+As some of the world’s largest sea creatures, ocean conservation organisations must gain a clear insight into their migratory routes, behaviour patterns and their role within the marine ecosystem.

 We’ve all seen news reports of major polluting events such as oil tank spills.
 Shocking as these incidents are, most pollution happens little by little – a slow increase in water toxicity levels, people habitually leaving food wrappers on the beach, a new sewage outlet near a vital wildlife breeding ground, and so on.
 Individually, none of these events would make the evening news, but when they happen a thousand times every day, it’s not long before they add up to a major environmental problem.